mathias/mathias.github.com/source/about/index.markdown

 ### Blog comments

 I've chosen not to include commenting on my blog.
 If you'd like to get in touch, feel free to contact me at [matt.gauger@gmail.com](mailto:matt.gauger@gmail.com) .
 Or, reach out on the fediverse to <a rel="me" href="https://mastodon.xyz/@mathiasx">@mathiasx@mastodon.xyz</a>.

+### On old blog posts

+In the past, I spent time porting all my blog posts from other platforms and blogs to here.
+They get cleaned up and I try to do my best to ensure they have images, although may be broken due to time and website attrition.
+I archive them purely to have a single place for all of them, not to represent that my current understanding and opinions match with what I wrote in the past.
+I had to grow in skill as a writer, and I experimented with a lot of different kinds of content.
+So reader beware when you go back to read anything older than a few years.

 ### License